 Equipment Expertise and Training

 Make sure the helium supplier near you is also an equipment expert.
-Once you have your helium tanks, you need the regulators, brackets and transport equipment for storage, as well as replacement parts for things like O-rings.
+Once you have your commercial helium tanks, you need the regulators, brackets and transport equipment for storage, as well as replacement parts for things like O-rings.
 Your supplier should be able to supply all the parts and advise you on how to install them.
 Ask if they will provide hands-on safety and conservation training to all of your staff.